front-seat/cdp-summarize/README.md

 You'll need an OpenAI API key to use this project.
 You can get one at https://beta.openai.com/.
 Before running `./cdp.py summarize ...`, you'll need to set the `OPENAI_API_KEY` environment variable to your API key.

+## Example summary output

+Summary output is JSON and follows a simple data structure primarily defined by the `@dataclass`es in `summarize/summaries.py`.

+Every item is summarized with both a short `headline` and a paragraph-length `detail`.
+The returned data structure contains summary roll-ups at every level (aka an `Event` has a rolled-up summary of all its matters and sessions, etc.)

+For debug/development purposes, every item also contains the `text` that was summarized (post-extraction and clean-up).

+See an [example summary output](./example-summary.json) for details.

 ## `cdp.py` command-line

 This is the main command-line tool for this project.
 It's a Python script that uses [Click](https://click.palletsprojects.com/en/8.0.x/) to manage subcommands.